tetsuo/tetsuo.github.io/content/restache.md

 If the tag **does** contain a namespace (e.g., `<ui:button>`):

-- Restache first checks the `tagPrefixes` configuration.
+- restache first checks the `tagPrefixes` configuration.
 If a prefix (e.g., `ui`) is defined, it uses the mapped path.
   For example, if `mui` is mapped to `@mui/material`, then `<mui:app-bar>` resolves to `@mui/material/AppBar`.

 - If no mapping is found, it attempts to resolve the component from a subdirectory: